Hamood-Geelani/Apple-Sales-Analysis-/README.md

 # Apple-Sales-Analysis-
 Using all the available data from Apple sites, a dataset was procured upon which certain operations were performed to fetch insights about the business and sales trends.
 Potentially to help identify which branches are doing better than others.
+The main file - sales is compressed in a zip because it was too large to be uploaded.
+PostgreSQL was used for this project.

+## Sheet1- what is it?
+Sheet1 has all the sql queries with explaining comments written alongside it.
+Prior to insights being fetched in the data, the computational times were improved/optimized using appropriate indices.
+For instance, time to fetch all sales with product_id = P-44 was brought down from 138ms to 7ms, which is a 95% decrease in latency!

 ## Database Schema